antonko-de/antonko-de/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-I'm currently a working student in the Technical University of Sofia.
-I am studying "Automation,information and control technology" in distant mode.I am a Junior Data Engineer.
+I'm currently working as a Data Engineer in DXC Bulgaria.I am also attending distant(<i>online</i>) studies in SoftUni Bulgaria.
 I am happily following my data engineering journey.
 I love it so far.
 This is my [linkedIn](https://www.linkedin.com/in/anton-kostov-807a96136) and there you can find the certifications I have acquired so far.

-Here you can find some small projects I did primarily in Python.
-Also some cool exercises I have been doing.
+Here you can find some small projects I did primarily in Python. in addition to some interesting exercises I have been doing.

 I am passioned about all things Data.
 And yes, Commander Data also 🖖🏻.